ANU-WALD/remote-sensing-workshops/README.md

 In Python, the best way to install scientific packages is the `conda` install tool in [Anaconda](https://www.continuum.io/downloads).
 Anaconda just like a Python, but bigger - because it's got many science tools by default.

 Since we're using some specialist tools for geospatial data, we'll use `conda` to create a new environment with everything we need (installing too many Python pacakges into one environment leads to [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell)).
+Unfortunately the ANU lab computers have an old version of Anaconda that cannot install some packages without admin permissions on Windows, so skip to the next section in class - but follow these instructions at home!

 First, check whether the `remote-sensing` environment already exists by opening a terminal (windows key, then type "cmd" and enter) and running the following command: